 This work represents an extension of our team's ongoing research into the origins and consequences of accurate and inflated self-beliefs.
-For instance, our research team has explored how overconfidence may be rooted in individual-level factors such as the motivation to improve one's social standing, for example by pursuing prestige (C. Anderson et al., 2012) and honing one's skills (Tenney et al., 2015), as well as contextual factors such as the nature and difficulty of the task (Logg et al., 2018; Moore & Cain, 2007), the liability and falsifiability of confidence claims (Tenney et al., 2019), situational power and authority (Brion & Anderson, 2013), and why supplying arguments in verbal disagreements often fails to persuade (Logg et al., in prep).
+For instance, our research team has explored how overconfidence may be rooted in individual-level factors such as the motivation to improve one's social standing, for example by pursuing prestige (C. Anderson et al., 2012) and honing one's skills (Tenney, Logg, & Moore, 2015), as well as contextual factors such as the nature and difficulty of the task (Logg, Haran, & Moore, 2018; Moore & Cain, 2007), the liability and falsifiability of confidence claims (Tenney et al., 2019), situational power and authority (Brion & Anderson, 2013), and why supplying arguments in verbal disagreements often fails to persuade (Logg, Berg, & Minson, 2020).
 Despite these efforts, however, we increasingly recognize that cultural influences represent an important but neglected part of this puzzle on the origins of biased (and accurate) beliefs.
-As we note above, this lack of existing work is striking despite much empirical and anecdotal evidence documenting extensive cultural variation in the expression of confidence-with some groups typified by self-assurance and others by diffidence.
-This work is therefore motivated by our interest in bridging this gap by assessing how, on a micro-level, inter-individual differences in overconfidence may stem, in part, from social influence.
+As we noted in the preceding text, this lack of existing work is striking despite much empirical and anecdotal evidence documenting extensive cultural variation in the expression of confidence-with some groups typified by self-assurance and others by diffidence.
+This work is therefore motivated by our interest in bridging this gap by assessing how, on a microlevel, interindividual differences in overconfidence may stem from social influence.
 Future work should investigate the precise mechanisms that explain why confidence transmits socially, how overconfidence spreads in large social networks beyond dyads, and how the transmission of overconfidence affects collective successes and failures.